Dell revenue flat, warns on full-year outlook

 Excluding items, Dell earned 54 cents a share, better than the average analyst estimate of 47 cents.

-Dell's large enterprise business increased sales 8 percent in the quarter as corporations continued to upgrade ageing hardware.
+Dell's large enterprise business increased sales 8 percent in the quarter as corporations continued to upgrade aging hardware.

 Shares of Dell slid 2 percent to $15.32 in extended trade, after closing at $15.63 on Nasdaq.